This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 A Night in a Village

 We always enjoy home stay experiences, even if they involve less creature comforts.
 We decided to spend a night in the village of Khuri, a small village in the desert.
 We stayed at Badal’s House and really didn’t do much other than watch village life unfold.
 It was extraordinarily hot (over 40) so we spent most of our time lying around, moving between the shade of the courtyard and the fan blowing hot air in our room.
 Like most people in the village, Badal has a couple of cows and goats and we enjoyed watching the interactions with the animals.
 Not surprisingly, it was also apparent how difficult life is in the village, especially for women.
-I have a full post on this coming up as well.
+Hop over and read my editorial post on our time in rural India.

 We did walk to the Khuri sand dunes for sunset and as the only foreigners there, felt bad not buying the camel rides, drummer or sodas and snacks from the different people trying to eek out a living.
 It was so hot that Paul and Ella braved the mosquitoes and slept up on the roof.